 Documentum foundation classes, as mentioned in the interface layer, form a higher order of API providing all the functionality of Documentum.
-DFC can be defined as a cluster of Java classes that can make the functionality of Documentum server available to you by implementing a set of attributes.
+DFC can be defined as a cluster of Java classes that can make the functionality of the Documentum server available to you by implementing a set of attributes.

 BOF provides the developer with the option of installing the BOF modules dynamically and directly on the storage.
 It allows you to use the application without adding any custom JAR files manually into each application.
-The dynamic usability of BOF module also provides you with the ability to update any module directly into the repository without shutting down the application.
+The dynamic usability of the BOF module also provides you with the ability to update any module directly into the repository without shutting down the application.

-The reusability factor of BOF module gives you access to its modules in any type of DFC based Documentum application. i.e. you don’t have to create a new module for every application.
+The reusability factor of the BOF module gives you access to its modules in any type of DFC based Documentum application. i.e. you don’t have to create a new module for every application.
 This feature reduces the time and effort and helps the user in building the solution faster.

 Image source: emc.com

 When you create a new module in the repository system, it creates a folder named dmc_module to denotes the modules.
-The implementation of JAR files are then linked to the particular module in the module folder.
+The implementation of JAR files is then linked to the particular module in the module folder.